How Does Better UX Design Benefit Your Website?

 Common UX Design Elements

-I always feel that in 2019 I should not have to remind my readers of this.
+I always feel that in 2021 I should not have to remind my readers of this.
 But I will, just to drive home this critically important message!
-Good user-experience design MUST start with mobile-first design.
+Good user-experience design MUST start with a mobile-first design.
 The majority of your website visitors will use a mobile device.
-This means your website has to provide the usability and user-experience ever more demanding mobile consumers expect.
+This means your website has to provide the usability and user experience ever more demanding mobile consumers expect.

 Unless you have a very simple one-page website you will have some sort of navigation menu to allow your visitors to navigate from page to page and find relevant content.
 A basic principle of good UX design is to keep your website navigation as simple as possible.

 The most beautiful and well-designed website will not do you any good if visitors don’t wait around long enough to actually see it.
-Therefore user-experience design in 2019 has to include your page load speed.
-According to a recent study, your page load speed should be less than 3 seconds.
-If yours takes longer than that you will risk losing a greater percentage of your website visitors.
+Therefore user-experience design in 2021 has to include your page load speed.
+Your website should load in 2-5 seconds.
+But after two seconds your bounce rate increases with every additional second of page load time.
+If yours takes longer than that you risk losing an increasing percentage of your website visitors.

-In 2019 Live Chat has become the norm rather than the exception.
-Website visitors except immediate answers and support, and in most cases a simple contact form alone will no longer do the trick.
+In 2021 Live Chat has become the norm rather than the exception.
+Website visitors expect immediate answers and support, and in most cases, a simple contact form alone will no longer do the trick.
 Therefore, I recommend you include providing live chat functionality as part of your overall user-experience design.

 Uniformity & Variation

 This user-experience design element is often overlooked.
-But especially on large, multi-page sites it comes in very handy.
+But especially on large, multi-page sites, it comes in very handy.
 By breaking large sites down into a variety of design styles you can help visitors better locate and navigate your content.
-A good example are blog pages, which usually look a bit different from the rest of the pages on a site.
+A good example is blog pages, which usually look a bit different from the rest of the pages on a site.

-The last element I want to mention are pop-ups.
+The last element I want to mention is pop-ups.
 I am sure you have noticed them on a number of sites.
 And yes, most of them are extremely annoying!
-And generally, pop-ups are considered ass click-bait, and are becoming rapidly outdated.
+And generally, pop-ups are considered clickbait and are becoming rapidly outdated.
 Therefore, using pop-ups needs to be a very careful consideration in your user-experience design.

 There are ways to have both good UX design and use pop-ups on your site.
 This means not to hinder your website visitors, but to provide some measurable benefits.
 Do not include pop-ups if they are not relevant to the user, and you have no alternative options.
 And be sure you blend the forms into your website as much as possible.